-1. locale is a thin wrapper over your operating system's locale library, so if that is broken (like it is on BSD and OSX) then locale is broken in Python.

-- 2. Because of a bug in legacy Python (i.e. Python 2), there is no uniform way to use the locale sorting functionality between legacy Python and Python 3. - 3.
+- 1. locale is a thin wrapper over your operating system's locale library, so if that is broken (like it is on BSD and OSX) then locale is broken in Python. - 2.
+Because of a bug in legacy Python (i.e. Python 2), there was no uniform way to use the locale sorting functionality between legacy Python and Python (luckily this is no longer an issue now that Python 2 is EOL). - 3.
 People have differing opinions of how capitalization should affect word order. - 4.
 There is no built-in way to handle locale-dependent thousands separators and decimal points robustly. - 5.
 Proper handling of Unicode is complicated. - 6.
 Proper handling of locale is complicated.